 - Learn the difference between “codependency” and “interdependency” and how to identify and set appropriate boundaries

 - Develop a relationship recovery, while supporting their partner’s recovery and strengthening their own individual recovery

-The tools and interventions taught in this workshop are adapted from the Gottman Method to help couples develop a Couple Recovery through increasing communication and understanding, establishing appropriate boundaries, and healing from the impact of addiction and recovery.
-The workshop provides opportunities to practice the techniques, so you will feel ready to use them with individual couples and/or with small groups of couples.
+The tools and interventions taught in this workshop are adapted from Gottman Method Couples Therapy to help develop a Couple Recovery plan through increasing communication and understanding, establishing appropriate boundaries, and healing from the impact of addiction and recovery.
+Participants will be provided with tools to use immediately in their offices or clinics to work more effectively with individual couples and/or with small groups of couples.